tbensky/PrologScheduling/README.md

 We can't run our code just yet, as some calls are not defined, namely `fits_in_room`, and `all_classes_placed`.
 So we need to develop these functions before the code will run.
 A few thoughts on this.

-### Thoughts
+### Pure Prolog can be irritating

+Many times in our study of Prolog, utility routines are needed.
+These are short routines that help the main search algorithm along, by checking that various conditions are being met.
+They help to guide the search and ultimately prune the large search space.

-Many times in our study of Prolog, utility routines is where we would usually bail out and abandon our Prolog project.
+For us, this is precisely where we'd usually bail out and abandon our entire Prolog project.
 Why?
 Because usually the utililty routines are

 1. Boring.

 1. Easy solved by a procedural language.

-1. More difficult to solve in Prolog.
+1. More difficult to solve in Prolog than in a procedural language.

-1. Not impressive or sexy, when we finally figure out how to grind them out in Prolog (not AIish, not Prology, nothing special).
+1. Not impressive or sexy, when we finally figure out how to grind them out in Prolog (they are not AI-ish, not Prology, nothing special).
 As a case in point, look at Quicksort implemented in Prolog.
-All we can say is "why" as in post it here (https://www.reddit.com/r/DiWHY/).
+All we can say is "why," and when done, just post it here (https://www.reddit.com/r/DiWHY/) and find something else to do.
 Yuck.
-Funny though, this is how all books on Prolog in the 80s were written.
+Funny though, this is how all books on Prolog in the 80s and 90s were written.
 "Let's see if we can implement QuickSort in Prolog."
 I read all of those books.
 It was a real turn-off for me.
+This was the time that preceeded to the AI-winter.

-More than once, we've wished Prolog would have some kind of embedded Python within it, that easily took and returned Prolog's native data types for some quick processing.
-Thus, quick procedural needs can be taken care of quickly.
+More than once, we've wished Prolog would have some kind of embedded Python within it, that could easily take and return Prolog's native data types for some quick processing.
+You know, allow us to implement some small quick task quickly.

 We, for example, don't really like recursion.
 We'd much rather iterate through a Prolog list (for example) with a for-loop, and have tons of the usual C/PHP/Python-type string functions available (trim, strupper, etc.) to us when doing so.
-All to be passed  neatly back into a Prolog datatype so it may continue its search, which Prolog is really good at.
+All to be passed  neatly back into a Prolog datatype so it may continue its search, which Prolog is what really good at.

 ### Back at it